 “While this is meaningful progress, continued dialogue between the U.S. and global partners is essential to ensure international tax policy does not unfairly burden the travel technology industry.
 This includes continued opposition to DSTs across jurisdictions.
 DSTs create complex overlapping liabilities, subjecting a single transaction to multiple jurisdictions, resulting in double or even triple taxation and higher compliance costs that deter market expansion.”

-“We’re encouraged by Canada’s decision to drop the DST and return to the negotiation table.
+“Travel Tech encouraged by Canada’s decision to drop the DST and return to the negotiation table.
+We thank President Trump for his leadership in opposing the Canadian DST and for his ongoing efforts to push back against other discriminatory digital tax proposals around the world.
 Travel Tech remains committed to supporting fair, consistent, and innovation-friendly tax policies across borders.”

 ###